 Threats to the Pacific Ocean

-Ivan Hinojosa, a researcher and academic at the University of Concepción, is investigating the different types of pollution that affect the Chilean sea, one of which is noise.
+Ivan Hinojosa, a researcher and academic at the Catholic University of the Most Holy Conception, is investigating the different types of pollution that affect the Chilean sea, one of which is noise.
 “Formerly it was thought that the sea was a place of silence.
 Through research we have been learning that under the seawater there are a lot of vocalizations from marine mammals, fish and invertebrates”, he explains.

 The researcher explains that noises can interfere with the normal development of underwater ecological processes.
 “We are generating some research on anthropogenic noise in the sea with master’s and doctoral students.
 With other colleagues we are investigating how boat noise could also be interfering with communication in whales and larger mammals.”

 Hinojosa is also investigating how warm water coming from the North Pole – due to the climate crisis – is changing the distribution patterns of species and the places they inhabit.
 “This is a story that could be very relevant to knowing how to mitigate the effects of climate change,” he says.

 “Many species are going to have to change their distribution ranges and the places they inhabit.
 We are doing some studies and comparing species distribution patterns.
 Our first findings state that some species that live further south are living a little further north”.

 Public policies to protect the ocean

 During his first year in the office, the newly elected Chilean president Gabriel Boric and his government have worked to create protected marine areas where human beings cannot do any activity.
 In early 2023, he announced the creation of the marine protected area called Mar de Pisagua in the north of the country, an area of 73,460 hectares that seeks to preserve this marine ecosystem.